Getting back on track...

 • managing your symptoms of mental ill-health

-• engaging with education, employment or volunteering
+• preparing for employment or volunteering

 Who can access the program?